 - Revise and polish your procedural video according to peer and instructor feedback.

 - Export to YouTube.
-Either include a transcription of your video OR add closed captions for those who are hearing impaired.
+Add closed captions for those who are hearing impaired.

 - Write or record a metacognitive reflection on your instructional video.

 Required evidence for to submit in Google Folders for this pathway:

 - List of things you would like to make

 - 300-Word plan for the object you will make

 - 800–1,000-word mini-essay in MLA format